Search

 Be skeptical

-Or, use the old-fashioned way—pick up the telephone and call the company's customer service, explain the email, and verify if the email is legitimate or a phishing scam.
+You can always use the old-fashioned way—pick up the telephone and call the company's customer service, explain the email, and verify if the message is legitimate.

 Let technology help you

 Download the latest web browser for your system and keep it patched.
 The latest generation web browsers come with built-in phishing protection.
-These browsers will analyze websites and compare them against known or suspected phishing sites and warn you if the site you are visiting may be malicious or illegitimate.
+These browsers analyze websites and compare them against known or suspected phishing sites to warn you if the site you are visiting may be malicious or illegitimate.

 Know what signifies secured websites, and where to find these indicators within your browser.
-Be skeptical of any site that triggers browser warnings such as certificate errors or where personal information isn't being transmitted in a secure manner.
+Typically, there will be a lock symbol in the search bar.
+Be skeptical of any site that triggers browser warnings.

 Do your homework